VoLKyyyOG/COMP30024/Chexers/Strategies.md

 ### Path Cost:
 - 3 per move (n-Players I believe???)
+    - **C: I think we should implement the game to handle variable board size (e.g. side 3) to allow greater computational power when exploring algorithmic choices.**

 ### Evaluation:
 - Completeness (play to win or to gain max benefits)